Cray-HPE/docs-csm/operations/node_management/Rebuild_NCNs/Re-add_Storage_Node_to_Ceph.md

    ncn-s003  /dev/sdh  ssd   S455NY0MB42468  1920G  Unknown  N/A    N/A    No
    ```

-   **IMPORTANT:** In the above example the drives on our rebuilt node are showing "Available = no".
+   > **IMPORTANT:** In the above example the drives on our rebuilt node are showing "Available = no".
 This is expected because the check is based on the presence of an LVM on the volume.

-   **NOTE:** The `ceph orch device ls $NODE` command excludes the drives being used for the OS.
+   > **NOTE:** The `ceph orch device ls $NODE` command excludes the drives being used for the OS.
 Please double check that you are not seeing OS drives.
 These will have a size of 480G.

-1. Zap the drives
+1. Zap the drives.

    ```bash
    for drive in $(ceph orch device ls $NODE --format json-pretty |jq -r '.[].devices[].path')